Content curation is an amazing way to engage your audience and increase your social media presence without big investments in content creation.

 Google’s own UTM parameters will help you align messages within each of your campaigns.

 Some tools already mentioned (like Hootsuite and Buffer) incorporate these services front-and-center.
-Otherwise you can use something simple like Bitly.com to provide basic data like Total Clicks, and Clicks by Location or Time.
+Otherwise, you can use something simple like Bitly.com to provide basic data like Total Clicks, and Clicks by Location or Time.
+Recently, we also discovered Effinamazing UTM builder, that includes a more detailed description than Google’s.

 However, looking at this type of information without any context isn’t very helpful.
 Instead, it’s better to connect the dots.
 Take this raw data (e.g. how total clicks for your latest post compares to the average total clicks for all posts) and match it with your objectives to tell a story about what’s working (and what’s not).